-- To be real.
-We won’t pretend to be completely objective– we’re humans too!
+We won’t pretend to be completely “objective” – we’re humans too!
 Instead, we promise to be accountable and transparent about our processes and methods.
 Moreover, we promise to be original af: This means creating our own material and giving credit where credit is due.

-- To be with you.
-We engage in community involvement, because good journalism is about publishing for the people, and that can only be done in a meaningful way if we hang out.
+We stay present in the community, because good journalism is about publishing for the people – and that can only be done in a meaningful way if we hang out.

-We want to show how much we care about our communities, and that means sharing knowledge through any form we can think of, with the end result being a more powerful and fulfilled audience.
+To look out for the community means to share knowledge through any form we can think of, with the end result being a more powerful, fulfilled audience.

-Avant-Youth publishes twice a week: Tuesdays and Thursdays.
+Avant-Youth publishes twice a week: Sundays and Wednesdays.